MEI Travel Banner Ad

 Five-Night Mexican Riviera on Carnival

-A great option for families based on or near the west coast, this five-night voyage aboard Carnival Miracle provides a great mix of down-time at sea and time in port to explore.
+A great option for families based on or near the west coast, this five-night voyage aboard Carnival Radiance provides a great mix of down-time at sea and time in port to explore.

-Two sea days are complemented by visits to Cabo San Lucas and Ensenada where guests can enjoy a beach day or head out on a shore excursion to see the beauty that the Mexican Riviera has to offer.
+Two sea days accompany visits to Cabo San Lucas and Ensenada where guests can enjoy a beach day or head out on a shore excursion to see the beauty that the Mexican Riviera has to offer.

 Seven-Night Western Caribbean on Norwegian Cruise Line

-Families looking to take full advantage of their free time during spring break might consider this seven-night sailing aboard Norwegian Jade.
+Families looking to take full advantage of their free time during spring break might consider this seven-night sailing aboard one of NCL’s newest ships, Norwegian Viva.
 The itinerary is action-packed with four port calls and just two days at sea.

 The ship visits Cozumel and Costa Maya in Mexico, as well as Roatán, Honduras and NCL’s private destination in Belize, Harvest Caye.
 This itinerary is perfect for families who want high-energy outdoor adventures with activities including things like tubing, snorkeling, ATV-riding, zip-lining, and jungle hiking.